Lettuce - Lactuca sativa

 Lactuca sativa var. foliosa 'Rekord' - A pretty, bright green, frilly-leafed variety, ideal in salads.

-Lactuca sativa var. longifolia 'Little Gem' (Cos lettuce) - The firm outer leaves are great for using like taco shells, filling them with flavoured rice, prawns and dressing or dips.
+Lactuca sativa var. longifolia 'Little Gem' - The firm outer leaves are great for using like taco shells, filling them with flavoured rice, prawns and dressing or dips.
 The inner, smaller leaves have a sweeter taste.
+Store in the fridge in an airtight container.
+If the leaves have gone limp, they can be revived by leaving them for an hour or so in a bowl of iced water.

 Lactuca sativa var. longifolia 'Lobjoits Green' (Cos lettuce)